Tomoyo Kurosawa: Biography

 Kurosawa began studying acting at the age of 3.
 In 2000, she began appearing in TV dramas, commercials and stage performances.
 When she was in high school, she joined the light music club where she learned to play guitar.

 Kurosawa became a support member of Sound Horizon in 2008, appearing in their sixth CD story "Moira" that same year, and in Sound Horizon's seventh CD story "Märchen", released in 2010.
 She made her voice acting debut as Natsuki Koyama in the 2010 anime film Welcome to the Space Show.
 In 2012, she moved from Space Craft to Mausu Promotion.

 Kurosawa enrolled at Hosei University in 2015.
 She announced her graduation in 2019.
 In August 2020, Kurosawa moved again from Mausu Production to Toho Geino.

 On October 9, 2020, it was announced that Kurosawa had tested positive for COVID-19.
 She was discharged on October 19.

 On June 8, 2023, Kurosawa announced through her agency and Twitter account that she had gotten married.

+On May 1, 2026, Kurosawa announced the birth of her first child.